mozilla/pkipolicy/rootstore/policy.md

 **keyCompromise**

 The CRLReason keyCompromise MUST be used when one or more of the following occurs:
-*   the CA obtains verifiable evidence that the certificate subscriber’s private key corresponding to the public key in the certificate suffered a key compromise;
+*   the CA operator obtains verifiable evidence that the certificate subscriber’s private key corresponding to the public key in the certificate suffered a key compromise;
-*   the CA is made aware of a demonstrated or proven method that exposes the certificate subscriber’s private key to compromise;
+*   the CA operator is made aware of a demonstrated or proven method that exposes the certificate subscriber’s private key to compromise;
 *   there is clear evidence that the specific method used to generate the private key was flawed;
-*   the CA is made aware of a demonstrated or proven method that can easily compute the certificate subscriber’s private key based on the public key in the certificate (such as a Debian weak key, see https://wiki.debian.org/TLSkeys); or
+*   the CA operator is made aware of a demonstrated or proven method that can easily compute the certificate subscriber’s private key based on the public key in the certificate (such as a Debian weak key, see https://wiki.debian.org/TLSkeys); *or*
-*   the certificate subscriber requests that the CA revoke the certificate for this reason, with the scope of revocation being described below.
+*   the certificate subscriber requests that the CA operator revoke the certificate for this reason, with the scope of revocation being described below.

 The scope of revocation depends on whether the certificate subscriber has proven possession of the private key of the certificate.
 A CSR alone does not prove possession of the certificate’s private key for the purpose of initiating a revocation.
-*   If anyone requesting revocation for keyCompromise has previously demonstrated or can currently demonstrate possession of the private key of the certificate, then the CA MUST revoke all instances of that key across all subscribers.
+*   If anyone requesting revocation for keyCompromise has previously demonstrated or can currently demonstrate possession of the private key of the certificate, then the CA operator MUST revoke all instances of that key across all subscribers.
-*   If the certificate subscriber requests that the CA revoke the certificate for keyCompromise, and has not previously demonstrated and cannot currently demonstrate possession of the associated private key of that certificate, the CA MAY revoke all certificates associated with that subscriber that contain that public key.
-The CA MUST NOT assume that it has evidence of private key compromise for the purposes of revoking the certificates of other subscribers, but MAY block issuance of future certificates with that key.
+*   If the certificate subscriber requests that the CA operator revoke the certificate for keyCompromise, and has not previously demonstrated and cannot currently demonstrate possession of the associated private key of that certificate, the CA operator MAY revoke all certificates associated with that subscriber that contain that public key.
+The CA operator MUST NOT assume that it has evidence of private key compromise for the purposes of revoking the certificates of other subscribers, but MAY block issuance of future certificates with that key.

-When the CA obtains verifiable evidence of private key compromise for a certificate whose CRL entry does not contain a reasonCode extension or has a reasonCode extension with a non-keyCompromise reason, the CA SHOULD update the CRL entry to enter keyCompromise as the CRLReason in the reasonCode extension.
-Additionally, the CA SHOULD update the revocation date in a CRL entry when it is determined that the private key of the certificate was compromised prior to the revocation date that is indicated in the CRL entry for that certificate.
+When the CA operator obtains verifiable evidence of private key compromise for a certificate whose CRL entry does not contain a reasonCode extension or has a reasonCode extension with a non-keyCompromise reason, the CA operator SHOULD update the CRL entry to enter keyCompromise as the CRLReason in the reasonCode extension.
+Additionally, the CA operator SHOULD update the revocation date in a CRL entry when it is determined that the private key of the certificate was compromised prior to the revocation date that is indicated in the CRL entry for that certificate.
 Note: Backdating the revocationDate field is an exception to best practice described in RFC 5280 (section 5.3.2); however, this policy specifies the use of the revocationDate field to support TLS implementations that process the revocationDate field as the date when the certificate is first considered to be compromised.

 Otherwise, the keyCompromise CRLReason MUST NOT be used.